-- all information released to the ASX (including annual reports, half-yearly reports, and notices of general meetings and their associated explanatory material) is posted on Opthea's website as soon as practicable following confirmation of receipt by the ASX; - annual reports (if requested) and notices of general meetings with explanatory material are emailed or mailed to investors; and - / briefings provided to investors and analysts, with whom Opthea acknowledges the importance of its relationship.
-A copy of any presentation material provided at briefings will be posted on Opthea's website.
+- / all information released to the ASX (including annual reports, half-yearly reports, and notices of general meetings and their associated explanatory material) is posted on Opthea's website as soon as practicable following confirmation of receipt by the ASX; - annual reports (if requested) and notices of general meetings with explanatory material are emailed or mailed to investors; and

+/ regular briefings provided to investors and analysts by Opthea's Chief Executive Officer, with whom Opthea acknowledges the importance of its relationship.
+A copy of any presentation material provided at briefings are posted on Opthea's website.